nicoow07/image_analysis/doc.md

 ## Input
 The webserver is listening POST requests on the route /upload_image for iamges of free falling larvae.
 The image have to be in the "files" section of the form-data request.
 A code in Java sending an image with the proper request format is available in the file "image_POST_request_example.java".

+The route '/new_capture_session' is a POST type, taking a multiform data as input.
+The field "capture_session_count" determines the new captures session ID.
+All images analysed during the same capture session will have their data compiled and output once in the 'logs_sessions.csv' file.
+You will find the total count, average surface & weight of all larvae analysed during the session.

+The route '/close_capture_session' is a GET type.
+When called, the data gathered during the capture session are saved in the 'logs_sessions.csv' when this route is called.
+Any further images will not be taken into account in the calculation.
+But will still be logged in logs.csv and logs.txt

 ## Parameters
 The parameters are set in the configuration file, given by the value of the environment variable CONFIG_FILE.
 To change the config file in use, execute this command: